AEW Bash at the Beach

 AEW Bash at the Beach was a series of professional wrestling events produced by All Elite Wrestling (AEW).
 The two-part, nine-day event began on January 15, 2020, from the Watsco Center in Coral Gables, Florida with a special episode of Dynamite, which aired as a television special on TNT.
 The series continued with Chris Jericho's Rock 'N' Wrestling Rager at Sea, with matches from the cruise airing on the January 22 episode of Dynamite.
 The events continued until January 24.
-The event takes its name from an old World Championship Wrestling (WCW) pay-per-view of the same name, but is not a continuation of that chronology, as that library of events is owned by WWE.
-The event was replaced by Beach Break in 2021.
+The event takes its name from the World Championship Wrestling (WCW) pay-per-view WCW Bash at the Beach.
+The event was replaced by Beach Break in 2021 after a trademark disagreement and settlement was reached between WWE and Cody Rhodes.

 Production

 Background

 From 1994 to 2000, World Championship Wrestling (WCW) held a series of pay-per-view shows called Bash at the Beach, which was created by Dusty Rhodes.
 WWE (then known as the World Wrestling Federation) purchased WCW in 2001 and acquired their intellectual property, including the trademark for Bash at the Beach.
 In 2004/2005, WWE allowed this trademark to expire.
 Dusty's son Cody Rhodes, who became a wrestler and an executive vice president of All Elite Wrestling (AEW), trademarked several terms for AEW, including "Bash at the Beach" on March 18, 2019, due to it being one of his father's creations.
 Cody commented on these filings stating that they were personal and most would not be used by AEW.
 However, on November 18, 2019, the promotion announced that the January 15, 2020, episode of Dynamite would be a special episode titled Bash at the Beach as part of a ten-day event from Coral Gables, Florida and the Norwegian Pearl cruise ship from Norwegian Cruise Line.